BEST WINTER ACTIVITIES IN BERN

 In Switzerland, each city has a local mountain.
 This mountain is easily accessible and popular amongst locals and visitors alike.
 In Bern, this local mountain is Gurten.
 Normally, it is a great place for nice hikes, picnics, and great views – in winter, Gurten mountain is perfect for some winter sports activities near Bern.

 Sledding at Gurten Mountain is an experience like no other.
 It offers stunning views of the city below as you sled down its snow-covered slopes.
 You can access the slopes via the Gurten funicular, which runs every 15 minutes and only takes five minutes to reach the «Güsche».
+The funicular ride up there is free with the Swiss Travel Pass or the Bern Guest Card, which you will get as an overnight guest.

 Best of all, the sledding area is open till 7:00 pm, so you can enjoy the exhilarating experience of sledding under the stars if you wish.
 Whether you’re looking for a thrilling way to spend an afternoon or an unforgettable way to experience Bern’s winter season, Gurten mountain is the perfect spot for sledding.